-If set to yes, this instructs the adapter to export object references for the MappingGateway interface, the imsraw interface, and all interfaces specified in the adapter mapping file.
+If set to yes, this instructs the adapter to export object references for the MappingGateway interface, the imsraw interface, and all interfaces specified in the adapter mapping file during adapter start-up.

-If set to no, this instructs the adapter to export object references for the MappingGateway and imsraw interfaces only.
-The default is no. Refer to "Exporting Object References at Runtime" on page 304 for more details.
+If set to no, this instructs the adapter to export object references for the MappingGateway and imsraw interfaces only during adapter start-up.

+The default is yes.
+Refer to "Exporting Object References at Runtime" on page 286 for more details.